NIS2 vs COPPA

 Implementation Overview

 Conduct gap analysis, deploy measures, train staff, register entities.
-Applies to medium/large EU orgs in scope; 12-18 months typical, with ongoing audits and adaptations to national transpositions by October 2024.
+Applies to medium/large EU orgs in scope; 12-18 months typical, with ongoing audits and adaptations following the October 2024 national transpositions.
 (178 words)

 COPPA Details